Tips To Keep Your Marriage Thriving

 2. Never lie and deceive one another

-3. Never compliment or look at the opposite gender in one another’s presence
+3. Never compliment or look at the opposite gender

 4. Never be too busy for one another

-Don’t let life get in the way of living.
-Don’t regret being too busy to show your spouse that you care.
+Don't let life get in the way of living.
+Don't regret being too busy to show your spouse that you care.
 Call, text or email one another often, and sometimes for no reason at all.
-Make it a duty or check it off as a chore – and do it more!
-It will make your spouse feel capable and supported, and give him an extra boost of confidence to keep doing their day-in-and-day-out drudgery at work and when keeping up with life.
-Also, it helps to remind one another that there is someone who cares about them and wants to know if they are ok by checking on their wellbeing.
+Make it a duty or check it off as a chore - and do it more!
+It will make your spouse feel capable and supported, and give them an extra boost of confidence to keep doing their day-in-and-day-out drudgery at work and when keeping up with life.
+Also, it helps to remind one another that there is someone who cares about them and wants to know if they are okay by checking on their well-being.

 5. Never compare your spouse to another spouse